 As we have just mentioned above, there are three types of elements you can use to create a page using a page builder plugin.
 Brizy uses a different term for the section.
 Instead of “section”, it uses the term “block”.
 Both terms refer to the same element.
 While for the actual design elements, Brizy simply uses the term “elements”.
 Here are the elements offered by Brizy that you can use to create a page:

 - Block: A block is a large container that hosts columns and elements.
 A page can consist of blocks.

 - Column: A column is a smaller container that hosts elements.
 Unlike other page builders like Elementor and Divi Builder, a column is not required in Brizy.

 - Element: The actual design element to create your design.
-Brizy offers 42 elements in total.
-22 of them are available on the free version.
+Brizy offers forty-two elements in total.
+Twenty-two of them are available on the free version.